getgrav/grav-plugin-comments/README.md

 # Enabling Recaptcha

 The plugin comes with Recaptcha integration.
-To make it work, create a `user/config/plugins/comments.yaml` file, copy in it the contents of `user/plugins/comments/comments.yaml` and uncomment the capthca form field and the captcha validation process.
+To make it work, create a `user/config/plugins/comments.yaml` file, copy in it the contents of `user/plugins/comments/comments.yaml` and uncomment the captcha form field and the captcha validation process.
 Make sure you add your own Recaptcha `site` and `secret` keys too.

 # Where are the comments stored?

 In the `user/data/comments` folder.
 They're organized by page route, so every page with a comment has a corresponding file.
-This enabled a quick load of all the page comments.
+This enables a quick load of all the page comments.

 # Visualize comments